 It’s really hard to capture his size on camera, but he’s 15 metres tall.
 For reference, Caroline is quite far in front of him in this photo so he doesn’t look as big.
 But he was taller than our house and very imposing.

 A huge wooden gate guards the entrance to the temple complex.
 Like everywhere in Nara, it’s full of deer casually strolling round.

 Once you’ve taken in the enormity of Buddha, you can visit plenty of other shrines and buildings.
 We didn’t have time to see much else because it had started snowing and we were in desperate need of warmth and sustenance.

 Outside the temple complex and deer park, it’s made very clear that Nara is keen on its deer.
-We particularly enjoyed this deer-themed streetlamp.
+I particularly enjoyed this deer-themed streetlamp.

 Of course, like everywhere in Japan, you’re never more than a few feet from a never-ending mall.
 There were lots of cute deer-themed souvenirs as well as the usual myriad of restaurant options.

 We got the train from Kobe and changed at Osaka.
 Nara is on a JR line, which means your Japan rail pass is valid to get there.

 We just went for the day, from Kobe, which was an excellent base for this and other day trips.